 Although their art is quite diverse, there is something which seems to unify the twelve artists (Pedro Pablo Oliva, Sandra Dooley, Luis Rodriguez NOA, Eduardo Guerra, Orestes Gaulhiac, Isolina Limonta, Yamile Pardo, Edel Bordón, Darian Rodriguez Medevos, Luis Toledo del Rio, Luis Miguel Perez Ilanez, and Raimon Rodriguez Moya) interviewed in Alumbrones, who range in age from their mid 60’s to late teens and early 20’s.
 Through the words and images of these artists, Alumbrones illuminates the spirit of Cuba, its history, its challenges and unique perspective.

-The presentation of Alumbrones is just one part of ART Santa Fe’s ongoing project to create a truly international art experience at the fair.
-Fair-goers will be pleased to discover the work of several of the artists featured in the film at ART Santa Fe at the booth of Conde Contemporary of Miami.
-Alumbrones will be on view from 10 – 12 July.
-To learn more about Alumbrones contact ART Santa Fe at http://www.artsantafe.com or 505 988 8883.
+The presentation of Alumbrones was just one part of ART Santa Fe’s ongoing project to create a truly international art experience at the fair.
+Fair-goers were pleased to discover the work of several of the artists featured in the film at ART Santa Fe at the booth of Conde Contemporary of Miami.

 Please visit us on facebook or on our website for news about the fair and for travel and tour information or call us at 505.988.8883